CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 Please note that for logs taken with an NVDA version before 2024.1, thus with Python 3.7 or older, Python only indicates the error with one `^` (caret) character.
 Thus the double or triple press action of this command becomes rather useless.

+#### Getting a summary of the available commands

+To display a list of all the available commands in log reading mode, press `NVDA+X, H`.

 ## Anonymize a log

 When reporting issues, you may have to provide a log.